Skip to Main Content

 After you've filtered your articles to show just those published in the past five years, you can click on the "Share" button to add your search results to a folder:

 Once your articles have been added to the folder, click on the folder to see all of your search results in a manageable list.
-You can then review the articles in your list and delete ones that meet any exclusionary criteria (aren't on topic, poor study design, not peer reviewed, etc.).
+You can then save them as a CSV file by clicking on the Export button.

 Exporting Citations from Pubmed